 For 6 to 10 year olds the results in Table 4.2 exhibit a much more consistent AR pattern over the quantiles.
-Both boys and girls have mean AR(1) coefficient, at mean measurement spacing of about 1 year, of about 1.02, implying growth of about 2 percent per year.
+Both boys and girls have mean AR(1) coefficient, at mean measurement spacing of about 1 year, of about 1.02, implying that the contribution of the AR component to growth is about 2 percent per year.
 At this age the effect of parental height is weaker, having presumably been already incorporated into the autoregressive effect of prior height.
 Nonetheless, there is a significant effect of parental height between the first and third quartiles.